npizzigati/Vimish/README.md

 > Vim mode for the OmegaT computer-aided translation tool

 ### Install and run
-Download the [Vimish jar file](https://github.com/npizzigati/Vimish/releases/download/v0.1/Vimish-0.1.1.jar) and copy it to your OmegaT plugin directory.
+Download the [latest release](https://github.com/npizzigati/Vimish/releases/tag/v0.1.1) and copy it to your OmegaT plugin directory.

-The next time you start OmegaT, the translation editor will be in Vim mode.
+The next time you start OmegaT, the translation editor pane will be in Vim mode.

 To uninstall, simply remove the jar file from the plugin directory.